tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-java-training-day-2.md

 System.out.println(z);
 ```

-Looks like Java doesn&#8217;t have TryParse like c#
+Looks like Java doesn't have TryParse like c#

 To test if strings are the same use equals or equalsIgnoreCase